ssl-origin/boardmerge/README.md

-# Forum Merge
+# Board Merge

 ## Installation

 Copy the extension to phpBB/ext/davidiq/forummerge

-Go to "ACP" > "Customise" > "Extensions" and enable the "Forum Merge" extension.
+Go to "ACP" > "Customise" > "Extensions" and enable the "Board Merge" extension.

 ## License